davidstone/isocpp/constexpr-parameters.md

 	constexpr auto && tuple::operator[](constexpr std::size_t index) { ... }

 where the tuple variable (`*this`) is (potentially) a run time value.
 In other words, the code using the index is mixed in with the code using the tuple.
 The `constexpr()` operator allows you to write different code depending on whether the entire evaluation is part of a constexpr context. `constexpr` parameters allows you to partially apply certain arguments at compile time without needing to compute the entire expression at compile time.

+## Further work needed

+References and pointers declared `constexpr` or in template parameters currently have difficult to understand semantics.
+There is opportunity to simplify these rules through generalization.
+For example, under the current rules, is the following code valid?

+	constexpr int const & x = 42;

+The answer is: it depends.
+If `x` is a global variable, yes.
+If `x` is a local variable, no. If you add in `static`, then it becomes valid again.
+Cleaning this up will be the topic of another paper.